 July 22, 2020

 Remember when choosing the best sunscreen was easy?
 You simply chose an SPF based on whether it had to be water-resistant and that was that.

-Sun protection factor.
-Back in simpler sunscreen times, you just chose a higher SPF if you wanted more protection from the sun’s UV-B rays.
+SPF stands for sun protection factor.
+Back in simpler sunscreen times, you would just choose a higher SPF if you wanted more protection from the sun’s UV-B rays.
 Now we know more, and some lower SPFs may provide enough protection for most people.

-According to dermatologists, SPF 15 should be sufficient unless you have fair skin or a family history of skin cancer.
+According to dermatologists, SPF 15 should provide sufficient protection against the sun unless you have fair skin or a family history of skin cancer.

 Does higher SPF matter?